-Programs of this nature can have a thousand faces: perhaps your lodge has provided a public playground for children, or installed benches for citizens to wait or installed benches for cluzens to wait for a bus.
+Programs of this nature can have a thousand faces: perhaps your lodge has provided a public playground for children, or installed benches for citizens to wait for a bus.
 Your lodge may have given financial aid to the local hospital, pur-chased a first-aid vehicle, sponsored the local blood bank, or maintained a dental clinic for the needy.
-Perhaps lodge mem-bers have given public recognition to the bers have given public recognition to the Outstanding Citizen of the Year, organized Little League baseball teams, Boy Scout troops, or picked up the tab for the local Drum and Bugle Corps.
+Perhaps lodge members have given public recognition to the Outstanding Citizen of the Year, organized Little League baseball teams, Boy Scout troops, or picked up the tab for the local Drum and Bugle Corps.
 All of these endeavors, plus many more, constitute your community image.
 Grand Exalted Ruler Frank Hise has made it possible this year for each lodge to tell its own part in this program.